 You notice that the Hello World! web application is dependent only on Flask framework and python programming language.
 Nothing Else!.

-Detailed explanation of our Hello World Python Flask Application
+Detailed explanation of our Hello World Flask Application

-Following is the line by line explanation of what is happening in our app.py Hello World Python Flask application.
+Following is the line by line explanation of what is happening in our app.py Hello World application

 - Line 2: we are importing flask module’s class named Flask